Tall Man Riding

 Tall Man Riding is a 1955 American Western Warnercolor film directed by Lesley Selander and starring Randolph Scott, Dorothy Malone, and Peggie Castle.
 Based on the novel Tall Man Riding, by Norman A. Fox, the film is about a cowboy (Scott) seeking revenge against a ranch owner for publicly whipping him years earlier and for breaking up his relationship with the ranch owner's daughter (Malone).

 Plot

 Seven years after being expelled from the city by cattle baron Tucker Ordway, Larry Madden returns to take revenge and claim his rightful land.
 He also plans to resume romance with beautiful Corinna, Tucker's daughter.
 Incredulous Corinna finally allies with Larry, who is still undecided whether to kill Ordway, as doing so would separate him from society for the rest of his life.

+Revenge seldom travels in a straight line.Arriving in Montana after a long absence, Larry Madden discovers he isn't the only one who wants revenge against Tucker Ordway.
+Gambling Hall owner Cibo Pearlo also holds a grudge, but Madden refuses an alliance;judging Perlo to be as corrupt as Ordway from a different direction.And he takes an instant dislike to Perlo's gunsel The Peso Kid;whose specialty is shooting people in the back.
+Tomboy music hall entertainer Reva is technically Pearlo's girl.But she takes an instant liking to Madden and eventually takes on the dangerous job of his "inside source".

+Madden has employed lawyer Ames Luddington to investigate Ordway's affairs, and it is discovered Ordway has no legal claim to the land his ranch is built on.But Madden is consumed by revenge and rejects taking "the easy way out".

+Rex Willard is the new husband of Corinna---Pearlo decides to frame him into prison for murder.Madden had saved Willard from ambush and killed one of his attackers.Willard decides not to fight the charge, determined to expose Pearlo in court.
+But the stage taking him to trial in t he County Seat is ambushed by The Peso Kid, and Willard is killed along with the stagecoach driver.
+Madden arrives minutes later.
+Now that he has been "placed at the scene", a rumor starts that he committed the killings.
+Maaden hauls crooked deputy Sheriff Jeff Barclay into the center of town and beats the truth out of him in a bloody bareknuckle fight.He then delivers Barclay to the Ordway ranch for charges to be pressed.